Tatuno10/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :phots
-- has_many :users_groups
+- has_many :groups_users
-- has_many  :groups, through:  :users_groups
+- has_many  :groups, through:  :groups_users

 ## groupsテーブル